techXtumy/bedrock_llm/README.md

 ## Architecture

+The Bedrock LLM library is architected for scalability, reliability, and extensibility.
+Key architectural components include:

+### Core Components

+- **Client Layer**: Robust interfaces for Bedrock service interaction
+  - Async/Sync clients with streaming support
+  - Configurable retry logic
+  - Memory management
+  - Type-safe operations

+- **Model Layer**: Flexible model implementation framework
+  - Support for multiple LLM providers
+  - Custom parameter optimization
+  - Response formatting

+- **Agent System**: Advanced autonomous capabilities
+  - Tool management and execution
+  - State preservation
+  - Error handling
+  - Type-safe responses

+### Infrastructure (bedrock_be)

+- AWS service integration
+- Deployment automation
+- Monitoring and scaling
+- Security management

-For a detailed overview of the library's architecture, please see [ARCHITECTURE.md](ARCHITECTURE.md).
+For a comprehensive architectural overview, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Examples

-For more detailed usage instructions and API documentation, please refer to our [documentation](https://github.com/yourusername/bedrock_llm/wiki).
+For more detailed usage instructions and API documentation, please refer to our [documentation](https://github.com/yourusername/bedrock_llm/LIBRARY_DOCUMENTATION.md).

 You can also see some examples of how to use and build LLM flow using the libary